noahehall/theBookOfNoah/0current/languages/scala/zio.zio.v1.md

 - describes whether a fiber ended successfully
   - E: failure cause of type E
   - A: success value of type A
+- reasons for termination
+  - fiber self termianted/interrupted by another
+    - the main fiber cannot be interrupted because it was not forked
+  - failed to handle some error fo type E
+    - only occurs when an IO.fail is not handled
+  - has a defect that leads to a non-recoverable error
+    - partial fn passed to a higher order fn like map/flatMap, and fails
+    - error throwing code was embedded within some effect (e.g. effectTotal) that doesnt handle failures

 ```scala
 import zio._